'}}

 St. Damien of Molokai is most renowned for his selfless service to people suffering from leprosy, an infectious disease that causes severe, disfiguring skin sores and nerve damage.

-See also Mary
+See also Magdalene Of Nagasaki

 In 1873, Father Damien volunteered to serve at the Kalaupapa Leprosy Settlement on the then-remote island of Molokai in Hawaii.
 The conditions at the settlement were harsh, and the people afflicted with the disease were often marginalized and neglected by society.